rsksmart/devportal-1.0/_rsk/node/configure/autominer.md

 - Allows to mine blocks manually via RPC
 - (optionally) Delete the database on restart

-To configure the node we are going to
+To configure the node, we are going to:
 1. Run it in `--regtest` mode
 2. Use a custom config to activate the autominer